 - Talk Wellington

-Since the Urbanism New Zealand conference, Palaver Media has spent some time alongside dynamo Isabella Cawthorn figuring ways to chip into the emerging online presence that is Talk Wellington.
-The crew at Talk Wellington has been running since mid-way through 2017 and in 2018 has been focussing on “how transport is influencing people’s quality of life – from our streets, neighbourhoods, suburbs, to our towns and region”.
+Since the Urbanism New Zealand conference, I spent some time alongside dynamo Isabella Cawthorn figuring ways to chip into the emerging online presence that is the Talk Wellington site that Isabella founded.
+The crew at Talk Wellington has been running since mid-way through 2017 and in 2018 has been focusing on “how transport is influencing people’s quality of life – from our streets, neighbourhoods, suburbs, to our towns and region”.